 NOTES & REQUIREMENTS:

-When contacting support or creating a Community thread, only create one post or ticket per issue faced.
+When creating a Community topic or contacting support, only create one topic or support ticket per issue faced.
 When multiple problems are added within the same thread or ticket, it quickly becomes confusing and some details can be overlooked, or support will just be delayed while trying to determine what exactly is being asked.

 Table of Contents